 With his father also being a fur trapper, the family lived on Marsh Island for three months of the year and trapped.
 At age 17, E. J. trapped for George LeBlanc, from Erath, La.
 He ran 200 fur traps in a 2½ miles radius, everyday during the trapping season.
 Earning a supplemental income of $1800.
 While trapping he encountered an incredible experience.
 He wrestled and killed a 7-foot alligator, with nothing but a pocketknife.

 “Later that day I walked through a wheat field to a farmhouse in search of more German soldiers.
-I went into the barn, looked around and hear someone in the barn loft.
+I went into the barn, looked around and heard someone in the barn loft.
 It was a German soldier with his rifle above his head.
-He was surrendering”, said E. J.
+He was surrendering.”

-Returned home after the war and helped his father and family.
+E. J. eturned home after the war to help his father and family.
 His father built his own personal boats and E. J. learned the boat building trade from him.
 E. J. built his first boat, a wooden 18-foot V-bottom boat.
 This started his love for building boats.

 Upon their graduation from high school, his sons, Carroll (Bubba) and Carl Joe, started working for him.
 They built aluminum commercial boats (crew boats, charter and work boats) and aluminum pleasure boats (yachts, fishing and hunting boats).
 Also repaired all types of boats for Erath and surrounding areas.
 In 1978, E. J. and his sons constructed his own 51-foot commercial shrimp boat.

 E. J. retired to fish and hunt, leaving his sons to run the boat building business to present day.
 Their custom-built boats can be seen throughout the southern portion of the United States, California and the Bahamas.